bigskysoftware/htmx/www/content/docs.md

 ## Debugging

-Declarative and event driven programming with htmx (or any other declartive language) can be a wonderful and highly productive activity, but one disadvantage when compared with imperative approaches is that it can be trickier to debug.
+Declarative and event driven programming with htmx (or any other declarative language) can be a wonderful and highly productive activity, but one disadvantage when compared with imperative approaches is that it can be trickier to debug.

 Figuring out why something *isn't* happening, for example, can be difficult if you don't know the tricks.